DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 \section inifiles_cabinetconfig Cabinet configuration

 The DirectOutput framework is not capable of doing anything without a cabinet config.
-For detailed information on this topic please read the page on \ref cabinetconfig "Cabinet Configuration", since the following paragraphs only contain a few details which are relevantwhen it come to config through ini files.
+For detailed information on this topic please read the page on \ref cabinetconfig "Cabinet Configuration", since the following paragraphs only contain a few details which are relevant when it come to config through ini files.

-\subsubsection inifiles_autocabinetconfig Automatic cabinet configuration
+\subsection inifiles_autocabinetconfig Automatic cabinet configuration

 A cabinet config file can contain any number of LedWizEquivalent toys to control any number of output controllers.
 If cabinet auto configuration is used, the framework will automatically generate LedWizEquivalent toys for the output controllers which are automatically detected.